-Beef is the most common meat used in biltong making, mainly because it’s both abundant and tasty.
-Sirloin, fillet, topside, and silverside are used in the very best biltongs, though many other cuts work just fine.
+Beef is the most common meat used in biltong making because it’s abundant and tasty.
+Sirloin, fillet, topside, and silverside are used in the best biltongs, though many other cuts work fine.
 Game meats and venisons make delicious biltong, too, especially buck meat.

 How healthy is biltong?

-Biltong is a great snack if you’re on a diet, especially if you’re looking to pump up your protein intake and keep carbs low.
+Biltong is a great snack on a diet, especially if you want to pump up your protein intake and keep carbs low.
 Because the meat is dehydrated, there’s about twice as much protein in 100g of biltong as you’d get in 100g of the source meat.

-Pair it up with your favourite unsalted nuts, and you have a nutritional powerhouse it’s tough to beat.
+Pair it up with your favorite unsalted nuts; you have a nutritional powerhouse it’s tough to beat.

 A versatile food

 Biltong isn’t just a snack for the road.
 Biltong and blue cheese soup is a delicacy everyone should try, and it’s commonly added to stews, success, salads, stuffed bread, and other dishes too.
 It even pairs beautifully with mango and avocado.